-INK needed to revamp its visual identity to target B2B tech companies.
-As the company’s interactive design specialist, I led the project to refine our brand and design our new website.
+In 2018, INK repositioned itself as a communications partner for B2B tech companies; we needed to revamp our messaging and visual identity to better resonate with our ideal prospective clients.
+As INK’s interactive designer, I led the project to refine our brand and design a new marketing website.

 We needed to update our visual identity, but instead of totally rebranding, I focused on refining our existing brand elements to be more reflective of our new focus on B2B tech communications.